 a bright light and gentle life rests upon him.

 Creatures of a day is talking about the instability of man’s fortunes.
-One moment we are bitten by failure, the next borne on the wings of success.
-Scholars are undecided about whether or not we should take this passage as a positive one or not.
-Some see the poet’s depiction of life’s success overshadowed by its transience.
-This is probably the last ode Pindar wrote, he would have been an old man by now, and some see the pessimism of someone who has lived too long in an unstable world.
-Joy is insubstantial, the dream of a shadow.
-Nevertheless others see in the portrayal of the radiance of Zeus something greater and more lasting.
+One day we are bitten by failure, the next borne on the wings of success.
+Scholars are undecided about whether or not we should read this positively.
+Some see the poet’s depiction of life’s success undermined by his constant reminders of its instability.
+This is probably the last ode Pindar wrote, he would have been an old man by now, and it is possible here to read the pessimism of a man who has lived too long in an unstable world.
+Nevertheless, other scholars see in the portrayal of the radiance of Zeus something greater and more lasting.
 The victor is bathed in a light that is associated with the eternity and brilliance of the gods, and Pindar’s depiction of fortune’s vicissitudes ends with the shadow-life of our mortal existence illuminated by Zeus.

-Personally I do not see the words as either positive or negative, but rather as a calm acceptance of human existence.
-There is both light and darkness in this world, and whilst bathed in light our life is radiant and good, but this light is not eternal.
+Another way to read this passage is as a calm acceptance of human experience.
+There is both light and darkness in this world, and whilst bathed in light our life is radiant and good, but this does not last forever.
 Both our successes and misfortunes are fleeting and ephemeral; we are but creatures of a day, the dream of a shadow.

 Charles Segal, “Pindar, Mimnermus and the ‘Zeus-given Gleam’: The End of Pythian 8″ in Quaderni Urbinati di Cultura Classica, vol. 22 (1976).